emmcewen/Professional_ReadMe/output/output.README.md

   ## Usage

-  Helps the user to create a professional readme file for their projects
+  Creates an easy to create file for readme's in github

   Provide instructions and examples for use.
 Include screenshots as needed.